-Knowing the best smartphone you can buy in 2016, is more than just a hunch for us.
+Knowing the best smartphone you can buy in the second half of 2016 is more than just a hunch for us.
 We test out the latest and - sometimes - greatest phones in comprehensive mobile phone reviews.

 To drill down to a list of our 10 favorites in the US this year, we based the updated rankings on a lot of geeked-out factors: design, performance, battery life, camera quality and software updates.